VA Loan Guide: Eligibility, Best Lenders and How to Apply

 ProsCons

-Allows borrowers to access more equity than most other loan programs
+More borrowing power.
+The VA’s program allows borrowers to access more equity than most other cash-out refi programs.

-Typically include fixed interest rates, meaning monthly payments are stable over the loan term
+Fixed interest rates.
+Your monthly payments are stable over the loan term.

-The VA imposes a cap on lender fees
+Limited fees.
+The VA imposes a cap on lender fees.

-Adding to debt extends the time it takes to own home outright
+Reduced equity.
+Adding to your mortgage debt extends the time it takes to own your home outright.

-May need to pay a VA funding fee up to 3.6% of loan amount
+Unique fees.
+You may need to pay a VA funding fee up to 3.6% of your loan amount.

-Homeowners in Texas may not be able to use the program due to state law
+Not available everywhere.
+Homeowners in Texas may not be able to use the program due to state law.

 Once you understand how the different loan types work, your decision may hinge on the interest rates offered.
 Here’s a quick overview of how the interest rates for these three loan types stack up.